 Universal Islands of Adventure

-With kids: We all loooved Seuss Landing.
-Dr Seuss stories are something everyone in my family has grown up on.
+We all loooved Seuss Landing.
+Dr. Seuss’s stories are something everyone in my family has grown up on.
 From my mom to my kids.
 The first books my kids ever read on their own were Dr. Seuss books and many thereafter have been as well.
 So it was pretty magical for all of us to be able to step into this world and see these characters come to life before our eyes.
 We even met the Cat in the Hat and the Lorax.
 My kids loved it and I felt like a big kid, which if you’re reading this you probably already know is my main goal in life.